-Mike McCaffrey enters his fifth season as a men’s basketball assistant coach in 2017-18.
+Mike McCaffrey enters his sixth season as a men’s basketball assistant coach in 2018-19.

-In 2017-18, McCaffrey helped guide the Eagles to their third North Atlantic Conference (NAC) Championship and trip to the NCAA DIII Championship Tournament since returning to program prior to the 2013-14 season.
-Over that time frame, McCaffrey has contiuned to contributed to the winning tradition of Husson men’s basketball program that has resulted in four winning seasons with a combined 88-25 record, while coaching three NAC Players of the Year, one NAC Defensive Player of the Year, two Conference Tournament MVPs, an All-American, one ECAC New England Player of the Year and ten All-Conference, nine Conference All-Tournament, four NABC Honors Court, two NABC and d3Hoops.com All-Northeast Region Team, two All-ECAC New England, one All-State Rookie Team, and five All-State selections.
+Since returning to program prior to the 2013-14 season, McCaffrey has helped guide the Eagles to three North Atlantic Conference (NAC) Championship and trips to the NCAA DIII Championship Tournament Over that time frame, McCaffrey has contiuned to contributed to the winning tradition of Husson men’s basketball program that has resulted in five winning seasons with a combined 107-32 (.770) record, while coaching four NAC Players of the Year, one NAC Defensive Player of the Year, three Conference Tournament MVPs, an All-American, one ECAC New England Player of the Year, one State of Maine Player of the Year and 13 All-Conference, ten Conference All-Tournament, four NABC Honors Court, three NABC and d3Hoops.com All-Northeast Region Team, two All-ECAC New England, two All-State Rookie Team, one All-State Defensive Team and six All-State selections.

 McCaffrey spent five seasons coaching youth travel basketball in Charlottesville, Va. from 2008-13 before relocating back to Bangor in the fall of 2013.
 Prior to coaching yourth travel basketball, McCaffrey was an assistant coach at Brunswick High School during one of the most successful runs in Maine High School boys basketball from 2002-06.
 The Dragons reached the Class A State Championship game twice in 2002 and 2006, while winning a gold ball once in 2002 with a 83-61 victory over Deering for their first State Championship in the school’s history.